Perritu/Router/DOCS/function.match.md

 ## Parameters

 - `Verb`
-  Bitwise representation of the desited HTTP verbs to be handled.
+  Bitwise representation of the desired HTTP verbs to be handled.

   The possible values are: `Router::GET`, `Router::HEAD`, `Router::POST`,
   `Router::PUT`, `Router::DELETE`, `Router::CONNECT`, `Router::OPTIONS`,